katedim/Entersoftone-Assessment/README.md

     npm install
     ```

-3. Start the frontend application:
+3. Start the application:

     ```
     npm run dev
     ```

-    The frontend application should now be running and accessible in your web browser.
+    The application should now be running and accessible in your web browser.

 ## Testing